parsecsv/parsecsv-for-php/README.md

 ## Features

-* parseCSV is the only complete and fully featured CSV solution for PHP (as far as I know).
 * Supports enclosed values, enclosed commas, double quotes and new lines.
 * Automatic delimiter character detection.
 * Sort data by specific fields/columns.